Frequently Asked Questions

 Q. If my antenna meets Limited Category requirements, can a station submit logs in both the Limited Class and the QRP class?

-A. No, the rules clearly state each entrant may submit one log each year per operating station.
+A. No, the rules clearly state each entrant may submit one log each year per operating station and in one class.

 Q. Some stations have their call followed by /MM or /AM.
 Are these Q’s eligible for DX Marathon?